leodai716/TextAnalyticsandNLP_Project/README.md

 3. Running Machine Learning Model
 4. Applying Model to classify previous events
 5. Back test results with financial data to find correlation

+## Notes to Developer
+Most, if not all, codes can be run directly with the appropriate set up outlined below:
+1. Please change the content of _LocalVariable.example.py file and rename that as _LocalVariable.py
+2. Please download the lattest Data file from https://bit.ly/2XzFPMO and put data into a folder in  Data/